Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Hendrik Antoon Lorentz’s Contributions to the Theory of Special Relativity

+Lorentz’s broader electron theory also circulated through the \emph{Enzyklopädie der mathematischen Wissenschaften mit ihren Anwendungen}, one of the most prestigious vehicles of mathematical and physical knowledge in the German-speaking world.
+His article was not a translation of the Amsterdam memoir on electromagnetic phenomena in moving systems, but a large synthetic presentation of the electron theory.
+Together with the Amsterdam paper of 1904, it helped make Lorentz’s programme highly visible.

-The rapid publications by Wien, Abraham, Cohn, and Sommerfeld show that Lorentz’s ideas were immediately known and debated in Germany in the main theoretical physics journals.
-The diffusion of Lorentz’s concepts was thus fully established by late 1904 and early 1905 within a prestigious editorial context.
+The rapid publications by Wien, Abraham, Cohn, and Sommerfeld show that Lorentz’s ideas were immediately known and debated in the main German-speaking theoretical physics circles.
+The diffusion of Lorentz’s concepts was thus well established by late 1904 and early 1905 within a prestigious editorial and institutional context.

 At the International Congress of Arts and Science held in St. Louis in September 1904, references to Lorentz’s work were also made by Henri Poincaré and Paul Langevin.
-In his lecture \textit{The Present and Future of Mathematical Physics}, Poincaré explicitly cited Lorentz’s theory as the most advanced attempt to address the electrodynamics of moving bodies.
-As will be seen later, this lecture was quickly published through three different channels.
-Paul Langevin, in his talk \textit{The Evolution of Space and Time}, likewise discussed recent efforts to reconcile optical experiments with Maxwell’s theory, mentioning Lorentz as the author of the most fruitful methods.
+In his lecture \emph{The Present and Future of Mathematical Physics}, Poincaré presented Lorentz’s theory as the most advanced attempt to address the electrodynamics of moving bodies.
+As will be seen later, this lecture was quickly published through several channels.
+Langevin likewise discussed the recent development of electron theory and treated Lorentz’s methods as central to the problem of reconciling optics, electrodynamics, and the failure to detect the Earth’s motion through the ether.

-All these reactions illustrate the exceptional and rapid diffusion of Lorentz’s ideas from 1904 onward.
-Within a few months, his work circulated through major physics journals, national academies, and international congresses.
-This immediate resonance shows that the scientific community quickly recognized the significance of Lorentz’s results, which already stood as a central reference for analyzing the electrodynamics of moving bodies.
+All these reactions illustrate the rapid and transnational diffusion of Lorentz’s ideas from 1904 onward.
+Within a few months, his work was being discussed in major physics journals, academies, encyclopedic publications, and international congresses.
+This immediate resonance shows that Lorentz’s results already stood as a central reference for analyzing the electrodynamics of moving bodies.